fig-package-manager/fig/doc/tebako-packaging.md

   - Windows SDK 10.0.20348.0 or later
   - Visual Studio Build Tools (optional)
 - **Assumptions**:
-  - Long filename support enabled in git
+  - Long filename support enabled in git (and on OS)
   - MSYS2 shell available for commands
   - No antivirus interference with build process